 Shot on black and white 16mm at full frame, each grainy shot is left to play out.
 A languid pace is set that you will either fall into or be at odds with.
 In Part One, this pace creates a melancholy air, a feeling of a slow city, a predictable life, a slow dripping of sand counting out the final hour.
 In Part Two though, this pace creates humour, a response of laughter from a moment or pause left to play out a tiny bit too long.
 If you find humour in the quiet opening of Lynch’s Eraserhead or the train ride in Jarmusch’s Dead Man, you will be in tune with the sense of play present here.

 Director Miguel Gomes has made a carefully crafted film full of symbolism.
 Many have reacted to this film with accusations of pretentiousness but the understanding of craft and confident use of film language argues against that.
 I entered this film on the morning of a rainy day, with the city draped over in sheets of grey.
 That felt like the right way to approach a slight film like this.
-This is a languid film, that if you are in the right mood, you will float along with.
+Tabu is a languid film that you will float along with – if you are in the right mood.
 If not, you might be swimming to shore pretty fast.